tiefpunkt/contrib/m2s/README.md

 1. Create MySQL database
 2. Check database settings in `settings.py`
-3. run `python dbschema.py` to create the necessary tables
+3. run `python dbschema.py` to create the necessary tables.
+In particular, the `location` and `waypoint` tables are created.

+#### `waypoint` table

+* Note that `tst` is a unique index because waypoints are replaced into the table when you create or modify one.

 ### Launch